julelang/manual/src/some-questions.md

 ### Why does Jule use exceptionals instead of other error handling methods?

-Exceptional handling is considered to be more efficient and safer in using an alternative value or handling exceptional and returning in elegant.
+Exceptional handling is considered to be more efficient and safer in using an alternative value or handling exceptional cases and returning elegantly.

 Exceptionals were evaluated as more suitable in terms of readability and safety.
 Optional types can be checked at any time.
 Exceptionals are particularly useful for error handling and can be used somewhat like optionals.
-It is required to be checked by the developer and this must be done instantly, that is, the check is not postponed, unlike optional types.
+It is required to be checked by the developer, and this must be done instantly; that is, the check is not postponed, unlike optional types.

 Exceptionals are typically similar to Go's `error` returns.
 However, in Go, error returns can be easily ignored, and it is easy to forget this because it is necessary to know the return type to understand that the ignored return is an error.
 Although this is especially true for functions that do not return errors and always return a nil error because they implement an interface, such as `strings.Builder`, the relevant function may return an error in future implementations.
 Ignoring this may cause various problems when switching between versions.
 This is also an uncertainty for new contributors until they look at the documentation.